How to speed up my claim

 This is an important document – it can assist in verifying identity.
 It may be used to compare your signature by us, insurers and, for example, the police where we need to seek information from them.
 Click here to obtain the driver licence information your insurers require.

-Please provide verification of your residential address, for example, email us a copy of a utility bill dated as near to the date of loss (DoL), but before the DoL, as possible.
+Please verify your residential address, for example, email us a copy of a utility bill dated as near to the date of loss (DoL), but before the DoL, as possible.
 This will be gas, water or electric i.e. for the property.
 A mobile phone bill is insufficient.

 Please email us confirmation of your employment at the date of the loss.